-The L2_SM_AP product contains relevant outputs from the current baseline algorithm (Section 3.2), dynamic ancillary data used in soil moisture retrieval, and metadata information.
-Table 9 provides the fields contained in the L2_SM_AP product file.
-The primary data field of the L2_SM_AP product is the near surface soil moisture [cm3/cm3] at 9 km resolution (EASE grid).
-For completeness, disaggregated T_B from the current baseline algorithm, averaged radar backscatter at 9 km, dynamic ancillary inputs and algorithm prior and posterior parameters are included.
-Geolocation information (Latitude, Longitude, and EASE grid-id) and UTC time of the spacecraft overpass are also included for all the grid cells.
-The L2_SM_AP product file comprises only those EASE grid cells of the descending pass where relevant data are present; specifically the spacecraft observations over open water are ignored.
-With the current design of the L2_SM_AP product file, the contents can be easily mapped on to the 9 km fixed EASE grid cells using the geolocation information present in the product file.
-Complete details about the contents are provided in the L2_SM_AP product file format and will be made available to public from the NASA DAAC at National Snow and Ice Data Center (NSIDC).
+The L2 SM AP product contains relevant outputs from the current baseline algorithm (Section 3.2) and option algorithms, dynamic ancillary data used in soil moisture retrieval, and metadata information.
+The L2 SM AP product also contains retrievals at 3 km EASE2 grid spatial resolution.
+Table 9 provides the fields contained in the L2 SM AP product file.
+The primary data field of the L2_SM_AP product is at 9 km resolution (EASE grid), and the 3 km resolution product is experimental.
+For completeness, disaggregated T_B from the current baseline and option algorithms, averaged radar backscatter at 9 km, dynamic ancillary inputs and algorithm parameters are included.
+Geolocation information (Latitude, Longitude, and EASE grid-id) and UTC time of the spacecraft overpass are also included for all the grid cells at 9 km and 3 km.
+The L2 SM AP product file comprises two distinct data groups, one for 9 km EASE2 grid and second one for 3 km EASE2 grid.
+The L2 SM AP product file contains only those EASE2 grid cells of the descending pass where relevant data are present; specifically the spacecraft observations over open water are ignored.
+With the current design of the L2 SM AP product file, the contents can be easily mapped on to the 9 km and 3 km fixed EASE grid cells using the geolocation information present in the product file.
+Complete details about the contents are provided in the L2 SM AP product specification document.
+The metadata and the populated product fields will be packaged in HDF5 file format and will be made available to public from the NASA DAAC at National Snow and Ice Data Center (NSIDC).